Skip to Main Content

 Where do I apply for an Alabama state pistol permit?

-Follow the secure link to create an account with a log-on name and password to start the application process required by law for the background check .
-Fill in the required information for the background check and you will be notified within 30 days of your approval.
-Payment must be made on-line with a credit or debit card with a service fee.
+Follow the secure link to create an account with a log-on name and password to start the application process required by law for the background check.
+Fill in the information necessary for the background check, and you will be notified within 30 days of your approval.
+Payment must be made online with a credit or debit card with a service fee.

 How long does it take for my pistol permit application to be approved?

-If the Sheriff has no knowledge otherwise and/or the background check reflects no reason(s) and the applicant is otherwise legally eligible, the Sheriff “shall” issue the permit within 30 days.
-The Sheriff’s Office will be mailing you written information regarding your pistol permit application if denied.
-Please allow 30 days to receive this information prior to contacting our office.
+If the Sheriff does not know otherwise, the background check reflects no reason(s), and the applicant is otherwise legally eligible, the Sheriff “shall” issue the permit within 30 days.
+If denied, the Sheriff’s Office will mail you written information regarding your pistol permit application.
+Please allow 30 days to receive this information before contacting our office.

 Gun Reciprocity Law

-NON-RESIDENCE LICENSES Alabama issues concealed handgun licenses only to residents of Alabama, through the sheriff of their county of residence.
-Currently, Alabama does not issue carry conceal permits to out of state residents.
+NON-RESIDENCE LICENSES Alabama issues concealed handgun licenses only to residents of Alabama through the sheriff of their county of residence.
+Currently, Alabama does not issue concealed carry permits to out-of-state residents.

 OTHER STATES Firearm laws can be complex.
-It is the responsibility of each person holding an Alabama carry conceal permit to check with the state/jurisdiction they are traveling to in order to determine whether that state/jurisdiction honors Alabama’s permit and whether there are any restrictions or conditions imposed on persons carrying firearms with out-of-state permits there.
-Permit Holders under the age of 21 should notify state/jurisdiction of there age as some states that honor the Alabama permit may not honor if permit holder is under the age of 21.
+Each person holding an Alabama carry conceal permit is responsible for checking with the state/jurisdiction they are traveling to determine whether that state/jurisdiction honors Alabama’s permit and whether there are any restrictions or conditions imposed on persons carrying firearms with out-of-state licenses there.
+Permit Holders under the age of 21 should notify the state/jurisdiction of their age, as some states that honor the Alabama permit may not keep it if the holder is under the age of 21.

 Permit holders are reminded that while carrying a valid concealed handgun in another state, they are bound by that state's law concerning concealed handguns.
-A permit or license holder from another state shall carry their handgun in compliance with the laws of Alabama while they are in this state.
+A permit or license holder from another state shall carry their firearm in compliance with Alabama laws while in this state.

 • The firearm is unloaded.